Julie97-wb/group6/README.md

 3. Identify the Best Directors to Work With

-By checking the experience level and ratings each director gets, we can determine the most suitable directors for the studio
+By using the number of movies directed as a measure of experience and using the average ratings of their movies as a proxy for the actual, director rating, we can determine the most suitable directors for the studio

 4. To identify the genres that are linked to high average rating